agundy/Whiteboard/README.md

 - Actively remind to input assignments

-Summer Goals
+Fall Goals
 ------------
-- ~~Ability to add assignments for a course with due dates and points~~

 - Have ability to integrate with other calenders.

-- ~~Get adding grades and assignments working like tests and other assignments~~

-- ~~Track grades and allow for weighting of assignment groups on final grade~~

 - Add a priority picker for homework to help decide what to work on
 - Get a REST API set up to all for mobile development

-- ~~Begin working on classes and group functionality~~
+- Grade Reporting to Groups / Group Requirements
+- Email functionality actually working / Validating

 Future Goals
 ------------